mbarker84/css-irl-eleventy/src/posts/toggling-css-custom-properties-with-radio-buttons.md

 tags: ['post', 'custom properties', 'css', 'javascript']
 ---

 As part of a [recent article published on Codrops](https://tympanus.net/codrops/2021/05/04/dynamic-css-masks-with-custom-properties-and-gsap/), I made some demos that allowed the user to toggle between three different values for a clip path using radio buttons.
 As with so many things these days, I found myself reaching for [custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*)!
-Let&rsquo;s take a look at why custom properties are great for this.
+Let’s take a look at why custom properties are great for this.

 ## Common approaches

-Let&rsquo;s look at one way we could approach this _without_ custom properties.
+Let’s look at one way we could approach this _without_ custom properties.
 We could use Javascript to detect when a user interacts with a radio button and append a class to the `<figure>` accordingly:

 ```js
 const clippedElement = document.querySelector('.clipped-element')